 Open Positions: Post-doctoral Fellows and Research Engineers

 We are looking for post-doctoral fellows and research engineers in Computer Vision / Artificial Intelligence to join the development of our clinical prototypes aiming at monitoring patient and clinician safety during image-guided interventions.
-The project involves the perception of the Operating Room through a set of RGB-D cameras mounted on the ceiling as well as the recognition of surgical activities using both RGB-D and endoscopic videos.
+The project involves the 3D perception of the Operating Room through a set of RGB-D cameras mounted on the ceiling as well as the recognition of surgical activities using unique datasets of RGB-D or endoscopic videos.
 A better idea of our research can be obtained from the illustrative videos below:

 Deep Learning for the Live Analysis of Endoscopic Procedures:

 Human Body Tracking in the Operating Room using RGB-D Data:

 The successful candidates will contribute to the development of the demonstration prototypes and to their introduction into a hybrid operating room at IHU Strasbourg, a novel surgical institute with brand new facilities.
 Their main tasks will be to

 Proficiency in English is mandatory for this position since the development of the prototypes will involve communication with the clinical and industrial partners of the project.

 - Research engineer: Master in Computer Science or equivalent.
 PhD is welcome for research engineer positions but not mandatory

 - Post-doctoral fellow: PhD in Computer Science or equivalent

 - Strong C++ programming skills with experience in Computer Vision, Machine Learning or 3D visualisation

 - Proficiency in English (oral and written)

 - Knowledge/experience in Deep Learning, GPGPU, or Qt is a plus